 New information will appear in pink assignment due dates are in red links are in purple and blue

 This course studies a range of feminist theories (national and international) to understand identity and oppressions.

 1. To provide a comparative approach to feminist theory which exposes students to some of the recent literature in feminist theory from different areas of the world.
 Special attention will be paid to issues of race, class, sexuality, sex and gender, and the intersections between these categories of analysis.

 2. To provide a solid theoretical base for the M.A. degree,

 encompassing a variety of feminist theories and methodologies.

 3. To provide a common base for inquiry and reflection among all

 M.A. students in their first year of course-work.

-research interests in women's and gender studies, to prepare them for choosing
+research interests in women's and gender studies and prepare them for choosing

-an area of interest for their thesis, and to assist each student in
+an area of interest for their culminating project.